 While fixing my things, I came across a copy of an old edition of Volkskrant newspaper, one of the items I got for Christmas last December 2015 (thank you Ibbie for the English translation!).

 On page 8 of the Volkskrant newspaper is an interesting article entitled “France looks for leftist intellectuals à la Sartre.”
 Reporting on the skepticism raised by the French papers Le Monde and La Libération, Volkskrant concludes that the French intellectual are mirrors that simply reflect the dominant spirit of the times.
 Hence, most were overwhelmingly leftist during the height of the Cold War but extremely neoconservative after the collapse of the former socialist bloc.
 “Where is the Jean-Paul Sartre of today, who once climbed on a barrel to call the workers of Renault to revolution?”
 To this question, they can only give the name of Alain Badiou who is himself a product of the previous era rather than of the present.
 The same article noted how popular opinion is dominated by “neoconservatives” such as Alain Finkelkraut, Eric Zemmour, Michel Onfray, and Michel Houellebecq who are notorious for fulminating against immigrants and Islam.

 Of course, the people have never been silent and have always fought back against the powers that be.
 This resistance further exploded in the wake of the 2008 financial crash, which saw the emergence of more protest movements, renewed interest in Marx’s critique of capitalism among the general public and a plethora of symposia on communism in western academia.
-Ultimately, with the renewed upsurge of mass protest, more intellectuals will surely be won by the people’s struggles.
+Ultimately, intellectuals’ interest and participation in the people’s struggles rise and fall along with the fortunes of mass movements.
 And dominant media cannot always deny them exposure in their pages.